 In this article, we’ve seen that there are striking organizational and behavioral differences between wolves and dogs.
 No doubt, many wolf-like characteristics carry through to wolf-dogs, but the prospect of swarms of wolf-dogs adds some real concern regarding the future of wild wolf populations.
 This holds true for wolf populations throughout the world, with particular concern in North America and Europe.

 When 40 scientists anonymously shared their views on free-roaming dogs and wolf-dogs in a recent paper (Donfrancesco, et al., 2019), there was strong agreement that:

 - People should be educated about the impact of free-roaming dogs, and

 - Governments should remove wolf-dog hybrids from small and recovering wild wolf populations.

 Swarms of wolf-dog hybrids could render the conservation of wild wolf populations unfeasible, according to Valerio Donfrancesco, University of Exeter.

 I hope you agree that the issue of wolf-dog hybrids presents many challenges and complexities beyond those that we commonly consider, especially in the process of choosing a pet.

 Wolves are magnificent creatures in the wild and dogs are faithful human companions without compare.
 But they are also vastly different animals – probably with more differences than most people realize!

-And who would have thought that very existence of wolf-dog hybrids, particularly if they formed feral packs, could potentially pose an existential threat to wild wolf populations.
+And who would have thought that the very existence of wolf-dog hybrids, particularly those that form feral packs, could potentially pose an existential threat to wild wolf populations.